 Mission

 The Institute serves as a hub for cross-sectoral, cross-movement, and transnational organizing, research, and scholarship.
-We work to advance the cutting edge of rights-based approaches to national and international law and policy, including peace and transitional justice processes, reconstruction, and human rights mechanisms.
+We work to advance rights-based approaches to national and international law and policy, including peace and transitional justice processes, reconstruction, and human rights mechanisms.

 We promote the leadership of women and LGBTQI+ persons who face interlocking forms of discrimination, including those at the intersections of race, ethnicity, and disability, partnering with them to strengthen movement-building initiatives and change attitudes, policies, and practices that shape global crisis response.